CentreForDigitalHumanities/gabber/README.md

 Furthermore, the minegab.py script does not retrieve any media content.
 It will store links to media assets in the database, which could be used as an input for a downloading script, but this functionality is not provided by the script.
 Note that scraping all media content will require considerable bandwidth and storage capacity.

-Finally, the 'news' and 'groups' sections of gab are ignored entirely.
+Finally, the 'groups' section of gab is mostly ignored.
+Group metadata is shown in the posts, but group membership is not scraped.

 ### Processing